 Listing /proc Directory

-If you take a look at the folder named 1, you will notice that this folder represents the information about the init process or systemd (like CentOS 7) which is the first process runs When Linux starts.
+If you take a look at the folder named 1, it belongs to the init process or systemd (like CentOS 7) which is the first process runs When Linux starts.

 $ ls -l /proc/1

-The /proc/1/exe file is a soft link that refers to the actual executable for the /lib/systemd/systemd binary or /sbin/init in other systems that use init binary.
+The /proc/1/exe file is a symbolic link to /lib/systemd/systemd binary or /sbin/init in other systems that use init binary.

 The same concept applies to all numeric folders under /proc directory.